rancher/rancher.github.io/rancher/installing-rancher/installing-server/no-internet-access/index.md

 ### Launching Rancher Server

-As of v0.34.0+, Rancher server does not need to be launched using environment variables when using a proxy.
+Rancher server does not need to be launched using any environment variables when using a proxy.
 Therefore, the command to start Rancher server will be the same as a regular installation.

 ```bash
 sudo docker run -d --restart=always -p 8080:8080 rancher/server